 Strategic research and risk management skills are essential when delving into unfamiliar territory in the share market.
 The question assesses whether you possess the analytical prowess to dissect a new sector, the humility to acknowledge what you don’t know, and the wisdom to seek knowledge before making investment decisions.
 They are looking for evidence of your methodical approach to learning, adaptability, and how you balance the pursuit of opportunities with the mitigation of risks.

-Behavioral finance examines how cognitive biases and emotional responses can lead investors to make irrational decisions, which in turn can lead to market anomalies or inefficiencies.
-This question aims to assess if a candidate understands that the share market isn’t purely logical or based on fundamental analysis but is also driven by human behavior, which can sometimes be unpredictable or irrational.
+Behavioural finance examines how cognitive biases and emotional responses can lead investors to make irrational decisions, which in turn can lead to market anomalies or inefficiencies.
+This question aims to assess if a candidate understands that the share market isn’t purely logical or based on fundamental analysis but is also driven by human behaviour, which can sometimes be unpredictable or irrational.
 It evaluates the candidate’s grasp of concepts like herd mentality, overconfidence, loss aversion, and how these traits can affect asset prices and investment strategies.

 9. Compare fundamental and technical analysis in terms of their effectiveness for day trading.